software-mansion/react-native-gesture-handler/docs/docs/api2/fling-gesture.md

 ### `x`

-X coordinate of the current position of the pointer (finger or a leading pointer when there are multiple fingers placed) relative to the view attached to the handler.
+X coordinate of the current position of the pointer (finger or a leading pointer when there are multiple fingers placed) relative to the view attached to the [`GestureDetector`](gesture-detector).
 Expressed in point units.

 ### `y`

-Y coordinate of the current position of the pointer (finger or a leading pointer when there are multiple fingers placed) relative to the view attached to the handler.
+Y coordinate of the current position of the pointer (finger or a leading pointer when there are multiple fingers placed) relative to the view attached to the [`GestureDetector`](gesture-detector).
 Expressed in point units.

 ### `absoluteX`